ResearchObject/ro2019/submitting.md

 Workshop participants are also encouraged to separately propose _lighting talks_, _breakout sessions_ and ideas for discussion points for the _unconference_ session of the workshop.

-Submitted abstracts and articles can be in a range of open formats (e.g. HTML, ePub) and are particularly encouraged to be submitted in a FAIR research data packing format if appropriate.
-Guidance is provided below for those who do not have their own platform they wish to showcase.

-All accepted preprints will be published Open Access in the RO2019 proceedings.
-Unless indicated otherwise, the submitted preprint is assumed to be licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/), and will, upon acceptance, be made available as Green Open Access on the [RO2019 website](http://www.researchobject.org/ro2019/) with DOI links to the Zenodo record (or other repository) and - if applicable - DOI for the published IEEE proceedings article.

-It is a requirement that at least one author of each accepted submission attends and presents at the RO2019 workshop and is registered through the [IEEE eScience 2019](https://escience2019.sdsc.edu/) system [Registration fees](https://escience2019.sdsc.edu/registration) applies.

-Submissions (or links to submissions) should be uploaded to the [RO Zenodo community](https://zenodo.org/deposit/new?c=ro) and submitted for review in[ EasyChair](https://easychair.org/conferences/?conf=ro2019).
-Open Peer Reviews will be published alongside the accepted contributions.

 For any questions, email the RO2019 Workshop Organizers at [ro2019@easychair.org](mailto:ro2019@easychair.org)

+## Requirements

+Unless indicated otherwise, the submitted preprint is assumed to be licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/), and will, upon acceptance, be made available as **Green Open Access** on the [RO2019 website](http://www.researchobject.org/ro2019/) with DOI links to the Zenodo record and (where applicable) DOI for the published IEEE eScience Proceedings article.

+RO2019 may reformat your preprint for web publishing.

+It is a requirement that **at least one author** of each accepted submission attends the RO2019 workshop and **registers** using the [IEEE eScience 2019 system](https://escience2019.sdsc.edu/registration) (either for the workshop, or the whole conference).
+Registration fees applies.

 ## Formats